tbrlpld/laces/README.md

 ## Patterns for using components

-Below, we want so show a few more examples of how components can be used that were not covered in the ["Getting started" section](#getting-started) above.
+Below, we want to show a few more examples of how components can be used that were not covered in the ["Getting started" section](#getting-started) above.

 ### Nesting components